The Michael Tippett College seeks to demonstrate, through its Admissions Procedures, that it is fulfilling its stated mission statement

 - where it is felt to be appropriate to do so, reasonable adjustments may be put in place in addition to the stated entry criteria to enable admission

-- this policy will be will be reviewed on a regular basis and will be updated in line with legislation and regulatory guidelines.
+- this policy will be reviewed on a regular basis and will be updated in line with legislation and regulatory guidelines.

 - an offer of a place at The Michael Tippett College is made subject to: